h-hedman/h-hedman.github.io/README.md

 - Bachelor of Arts, _Magna Cum Laude_, University of Colorado, Boulder (_2013_)

 ## Work Experience
-**Part-time Healthcare Data Analyst, Part-time Healthcare Data Analyst (_2022 - Present_)**
-- Oversaw and analyzed financial incentive program for food insecure patients including segmentation, targeting and return on investment (ROI)
-- Reduced company cost spending by over $80K by optimization of analytics reporting process
-- Real-World Insights to drive healthcare decisions and improve outcomes
-- Applied predictive modeling to analyze consumer behaviors and health outcomes
-- Contributed to the management of expansive data architecture and executed complex queries within Epic and Snowflake systems

-**Contracting Health Scientist, Centers for Disease Control and Prevention     (_2022 - Present_)**
-- Led development of various client-facing documents including monthly reports, assessment evaluation tools, and literature reviews, and automated dashboards (Tableau, Power BI, Google Analytics)
+**Kapili Services, LLC / CDC National Neurological Conditions Surveillance System (NNCSS) (_2022 - Present_)**
+Contractor Health Scientist
+•	Served as the lead statistical programmer and primary point of contact for the CDC NNCSS leadership and Kapili Services.
+•	Collaborated with cross-functional teams to identify key areas for improvement in data analytics methodologies and practices.
+•	Led bi-weekly client meetings, facilitating discussions and delivering client-facing deliverables including written summaries, data visualizations, and oral presentations to guide key NNCSS decision points.
+•	Automated statistical reporting processes and develop dashboards for client meetings using R, Tableau, Power BI, and SQL, enhancing accessibility and insight generation.
+•	Implemented best practices and quality assurance measures to enhance the efficiency and effectiveness of data analysis workflows.
-- Applied natural language processing (NLP) techniques to analyze and extract valuable insights from medical text, contributing to enhanced data-driven decision-making in healthcare settings
+•	Applied natural language processing (NLP) techniques to analyze and extract valuable insights from medical text, contributing to enhanced data-driven decision-making in healthcare settings.
-- Served as the team expert in geospatial analytics and data visualization, contributing specialized insights to enhance decision-making processes

-**Epidemiologist, Centers for Disease Control and Prevention     (_2021 - 2022_)**
-- Engineered automated data pipelines to streamline the generation of internal reports and data dashboards, establishing them as industry standards for national responses
-- Applied sophisticated statistical methods to probe chronic disease patterns among diverse demographics over time, providing valuable insights into public health trends
-- Generated infographics, research reports and presentations for multiple stakeholders
+•	Provided comprehensive training and statistical consultation on statistical methods, data visualization, and results interpretation for ongoing projects.

+**CommonSpirit Health (_2023 - Present_)**
+Part-time Healthcare Data Analyst
+•	Spearheaded the development of robust data infrastructure, workflow design, statistical analysis, and outcome assessment for a financial incentive program aimed at food insecurity reduction in Colorado.
+•	Collaborated closely with cross-functional teams to generate analytics and data visualizations, facilitating strategic decision-making and resource optimization, resulting in approximately $100k reduction in project costs.
+•	Executed complex queries within Epic, Snowflake, and Azure environments using R, SQL, and Python.
+•	Conducted statistical analyses on healthcare and observational studies using advanced econometric models, simulation techniques, and prediction modeling to support evidence-based decision-making.

+**Epidemiologic Research & Methods, LLC (_2022 - 2023_)**
+Consultant
+•	Performed systematic literature reviews, evidence synthesis, and report generation to assist with burden-of-illness studies on multiple chronic disease conditions.
+•	Conducted epidemiologic and trend analyses to identify the needs for pharmaceutical and biotechnology clients using SAS and SQL.
+•	Led the development of key sections of client reports, effectively communicating epidemiologic evidence, treatment effectiveness, and health economics data to stakeholders, contributing to informed decision-making and actionable outcomes.

-**Lead Epidemiologist, Summit County Local Public Health Agency     (_2020 - 2021_)**
+**Summit County Local Public Health Agency (_2020 - 2022_)**
+Part-Time Lead Epidemiologist
-- Designed, implemented, and consistently optimized a robust data pipeline from web APIs to automate report generation and public dashboards, ensuring rapid delivery of critical information
+•	Designed, implemented, and optimized a resilient data pipeline to automate report generation and public dashboards, ensuring swift dissemination of crucial information to stakeholders.
-- Leveraged advanced statistical methodologies to analyze and forecast COVID-19 cases, contributing to informed decision-making and strategic planning in response to the pandemic
+•	Utilized advanced statistical techniques to analyze and forecast COVID-19 cases, enabling proactive decision-making and resource allocation in response to evolving pandemic dynamics.
-- Managed a team of medical professionals, policy decision makers, scientists, and healthcare providers to troubleshoot and to report disease surveillance updates
+•	Orchestrated and led a multidisciplinary team of medical professionals, policy decision-makers, and healthcare providers to troubleshoot and provide weekly disease surveillance updates.

+**Centers for Disease Control and Prevention (_2021 - 2022_)**
+Epidemic Intelligence Service Officer
+•	Engineered automated data pipelines to streamline the generation of internal reports and data dashboards for state and national-level responses.
+•	Partnered with state and national public health agencies on numerous national outbreak investigations.
+•	Applied sophisticated statistical methods to investigate chronic disease patterns among diverse demographics over time to inform state and national policy guideline development.
+•	Generated tailored infographics, research reports and presentations for various stakeholders and audiences.

+**U.S. Department of State, Office of the U.S. Global AIDS Coordinator and Health Diplomacy AAAS Science and Technology Policy Fellow	(_2020 - 2021_)**
+•	Collaborated with U.S. and international stakeholders to assess the effectiveness of HIV/AIDS intervention strategies and identified optimal strategic plans with an allocated budget of approximately 10.8B.
+•	Designed and implemented global strategies to improve access and treatment outcomes for people living with HIV/AIDS in multiple low- and middle-income countries using real world data.
+•	Communicated recommendations based on epidemiologic studies and analytics directly with country ministry of health, federal agencies, and non-profit organizations to inform strategic planning.

+**University of Illinois, Urbana-Champaign
+Postdoctoral Research Fellow/Biostatician (_2019 - 2020_)**
+•	Designed and led comparative effectiveness studies on the effectiveness of state-level interventions targeting chronic wasting disease using surveillance and registry data.
+•	Designed and conducted several observational studies to evaluate local- and state-level outcomes of chronic wasting disease intervention strategies using complex survey and surveillance data.
+•	Led strategic planning meetings and communicated research findings to multiple stakeholders using data visualization tools and presentations.

+**University of Michigan, Ann Arbor
+Doctoral Researcher (_2013 - 2019_)**
+•	Designed and led multiple longitudinal observational studies focusing on health outcomes related to antimicrobial use in low-resource settings.
+•	Conducted statistical and geospatial analyses to assess the impact of environmental exposure risks on health outcomes using R and SAS.
+•	Developed and led qualitative interviews to assess the effectiveness of numerous health promotion strategies.
+•	Oversaw molecular and microbial laboratory management and specimen processing, ensuring accuracy and reliability of data for research and analysis purposes.

 ## Publications
 1. Valenzuela X., **Hedman HD**, Villagomez A, Cardenas P, Eisenberg JN, Levy K, Zhang L, Trueba G. 2023.
 Distribution of blaCTX-M-gene variants in _E. coli_ from different origins in Ecuador.
 Medicine in Microecology, 18, 100092.